dshryn/food-recipe-app/README.md

 A consistent dark theme is applied across the app using Flutter's theming capabilities.
 Custom themes are defined for primary, accent, and background colors to ensure a cohesive look and feel.

+### Future Enhancements
+Implementation of backend to store the complete Favorite Meals list data in user's device memory.

 ## Installation and Setup

 ### Prerequisites